hamada-g/blue-lab/docs/lab-journal.md

 - Continued the Ubuntu installation under the revised Internal NAT design
 - Determined that DHCP would not work on the lab network because WinNAT does not provide DHCP
 - Configured the Ubuntu installer network settings manually using the planned static IP layout
+- Completed the Ubuntu installation and reached the login prompt
+- Logged into the wazuh-server VM
+- Verified that internet connectivity by IP and DNS resolution were working from the guest OS
+- Observed that ping to the host-side NAT gateway (10.10.10.1) failed despite working outbound connectivity

 ### Decisions Made
 - The project will start as a simple security monitoring lab.